Accelerynt-Security/AS-Microsoft-DCR-Log-Ingestion/README.md

 The following items are required under the template settings during deployment:

-* A Microsoft Entra [app registration](https://github.com/Accelerynt-Security/AS-Microsoft-DCR-Log-Ingestion#create-an-app-registration) with admin consent granted for "**AuditLog.Read.All**" and "**Activity.Feed.Read**"
+* A Microsoft Entra [app registration](https://github.com/Accelerynt-Security/AS-Microsoft-DCR-Log-Ingestion#create-an-app-registration) to send data to the DCR with admin consent granted for "**AuditLog.Read.All**" and "**Activity.Feed.Read**"
+* A Microsoft Entra [app registration](https://github.com/Accelerynt-Security/AS-Microsoft-DCR-Log-Ingestion#create-an-app-registration) in the receiving tenant where the DCR is located.
+This app registration must have the "**Monitoring Metrics Publisher**" role assigned from each DCR you create.
-* An [App Registration Azure key vault secret](https://github.com/Accelerynt-Security/AS-Microsoft-DCR-Log-Ingestion#create-an-app-registration-azure-key-vault-secret) containing your app registration client secret
+* [App Registration Azure key vault secrets](https://github.com/Accelerynt-Security/AS-Microsoft-DCR-Log-Ingestion#create-an-app-registration-azure-key-vault-secret) containing your app registration client secrets
 * Note your [workspace location](https://portal.azure.com/#browse/Microsoft.OperationalInsights%2Fworkspaces) for the tenant that will be receiving data, as this will need to be the same for Data Collection Rules and Endpoints created in the steps below
 * A [Microsoft Data Collection Endpoint](https://github.com/Accelerynt-Security/AS-Microsoft-DCR-Log-Ingestion#create-the-data-collection-endpoints) for each of the log sources
 * A [Microsoft Data Collection Rule](https://github.com/Accelerynt-Security/AS-Microsoft-DCR-Log-Ingestion#create-the-data-collection-rules) for each of the log sources